BrainCircuitsBehaviorLab/village/docs/source/resources/software_installation.md

 ## Manual Software Installation

-You can download a ready-to-use ISO image containing the operating system (Raspberry Pi OS) along with all necessary libraries and Python code pre-installed [here][ISO].
+You can download a ready-to-use disk image containing the operating system (Raspberry Pi OS) along with all necessary libraries and Python code pre-installed [here][IMAGE].

 Follow the instructions on this page if you prefer a manual installation.
 The process can be challenging, so proceed only if you have a basic understanding of Linux distributions and are comfortable using the terminal.